Home Compare FIE.DE vs SECT-B.ST

 Fielmann Group vs Sectra AB (publ): Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Sectra AB (publ) carrying a narrow edge on valuation.
+Sectra AB (publ) holds the cleaner structural position, with the lead spread across valuation and growth.
 Fielmann still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (FIE.DE: HDAX, SECT-B.ST: STOXX 600).